SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 		adb reboot bootloader

-5. Once the device is in fastboot mode, verify your PC sees the device by typing {% highlight js %}
+5. Once the device is in fastboot mode, verify your PC sees the device by typing fastboot devices
-fastboot devices
-{% endhighlight %}

 6. If you don't see your device serial number, and instead see "<waiting for device>", fastboot is not configured properly on your machine.
 See [fastboot](http://forum.xda-developers.com/showthread.php?t=2277112) documentation for more info.
 7. If you see "no permissions	fastboot", try running fastboot as root.
 From the same terminal, type the following command to obtain your bootloader unlock code: